shanujaiswal/Practice_Project/JS notes.md

 # ![Differences Between Arrays and Array-Like Objects](image-4.png)

 # Function
+--> Need reusable logic that performs an action, such as calculations, event handling, or API calls.
 --> It provides more useful properties.
 --> Only function provdie prototype property.
 --> Function Decleration